MagusDev/Distributed-Systems-Project/README.md

 - Ensure that any changes to `grpc_server.proto` are reflected by regenerating the Python files as mentioned above.
 - Follow best practices for gRPC service design, such as defining clear message structures and service methods in the `.proto` file.
-- Upcoming modules will expand the capabilities of this system to cover database operations and real-time messaging.
+- Future modules will expand the capabilities of this system to cover database integration, real-time messaging, and enhanced system performance.

 ## License